blakeembrey/writing/src/articles/2014/09/building-a-blog-with-metalsmith/index.md

      title= 'Home'
    body
 -    each article in collections.articles
-+    each article in paginate.files
++    each article in pagination.files
        article.content-article
          header
            span.timestamp= moment(article.date).format('MMMM D, YYYY')
            h2
              a(href='/' + article.path)= article.title
 +  nav
-+    if paginate.previous
++    if pagination.previous
-+      a.btn(href='/' + paginate.previous.path)
++      a.btn(href='/' + pagination.previous.path)
 +        | Newer
-+    if paginate.next
++    if pagination.next
-+      a.btn(href='/' + paginate.next.path)
++      a.btn(href='/' + pagination.next.path)
 +        | Older
 ```

-Notice that the loop is changed to iterate over `paginate.files` instead.
-Also "next" and "previous" buttons are added to the homepage.
-For the plugin to work properly, it needs to be included after the collections plugin, and before the permalinks and templates plugins.
+Notice that the loop has changed to iterate over `pagination.files` instead.
+Also "next" and "previous" buttons have been added to the homepage.
+For the plugin to work properly, it needs to be included after the collections plugin, but before the permalinks and templates plugins.
 This works because we need access to the collections metadata in the plugin, but need the generated files to have a path and content created using templates.

 ## Article Snippets